 Social isolation and loneliness is a complicated issue, with many nuanced challenges.
 And those of use who work to support older adults know that technology can be part of the solution.
 The following stories explore social isolation among older people, and look at promising products, programs and solutions that leverage tech for real impact.

 Come back here each week and check out our weekly emails in September for more stories on the loneliness epidemic, perspective from experts and more.
-And mark September 26 on your calendar to join us for a Stria Live online event on the role of technology in social isolation.
-Register now!
+We also held a Stria Live online event on the role of technology in social isolation as part of this series (coverage of that event is below).

 Despite huge advances, there is no technology that can replace human touch.